-The Statute Law Repeals Bill before us today is part of the necessary regular tasks that we have as legislators to make sure that our statute books are free from obsolete, no-longer-used, no-longer-necessary provisions.
+The Statute Law Repeals Bill, before us today, is part of the necessary regular tasks that we have as legislators to make sure that our statute books are free from obsolete, no-longer-used, no-longer-necessary provisions.
 I have been elected now for a little over two years to this Parliament.
 This is now the third calendar year of this parliamentary term.
 I think when all of us are elected there are a lot of things that we think about and that we get provided advice about.
 A lot of that is about the time we spend representing our communities, engaging with our communities, having discussions with them - I know you, Acting President Ermacora, are spending a lot of time in Western Victoria, giving the people of Warrnambool their first Labor office in a very long time, if at all - so that is an important part of the job.

-Just as equally is probably a little under-thought-of task, which is our role as legislators.
-A key part of what we are doing in here every day - above the hubbub that occurs through certain parts of the day - is that we legislate, and the votes that we take, for the most part - excluding the motions and other things - result in the laws that govern how this state operates.
+Just as necessary is a task that is probably a little under thought of, which is our role as legislators.
+A key part of what we are doing in here every day - above the hubbub that occurs through certain parts of the day - is that we legislate.
+The votes that we take, for the most part - excluding the motions and other things - result in the laws that govern how this state operates.
 It is a significant task that we have and one that we should never take lightly.
 Part of that responsibility as a legislator is to make sure that our statute books are maintained in a way that ensures that obsolete and redundant provisions - provisions that previously had operated with an intention and purpose but due to the operation of those principal acts and their amending acts and due to the passage of time are no longer necessary - do not remain on the statute books.
 It is an important part of the housekeeping, if you will, of curating our statute books here in the state of Victoria, that obsolete and redundant provisions in the law are routinely taken out such that things that no longer apply are no longer there.
-If you do not undertake such a regular program and regular process of keeping the statute books free of obsolete material, you end up with legislative anachronisms that sit and fester on our statute books, and having obsolete anachronisms sitting around and festering is in no-one's best interests, least of all the people of Victoria.
+If you do not undertake such a regular program and regular process of keeping the statute books, and having obsolete anachronisms sitting around and festering is in no-one's best interests, least of all the people of Victoria.